marklogic-community/corb2/METRICS.md

 * **How can I log the job metrics to the Marklogic error log?**
     * Logging can be enabled by setting METRICS_TO_ERROR_LOG property in options.
         + Ex: **METRICS-TO-ERROR_LOG=info**
-        + info messages are logged when CoRB job startsup and detailed metrics are logged when the job finishes.
+        + Startup message is logged when CoRB job startsup and detailed metrics are logged when the job finishes.
 * **What kind of details are logged?**
     * User provided options ( not the default options )
     * Host Name